AIRPORT ROAD PROJECT

 NOISE IMPACT

 The following graphic illustrates the steps within the noise evaluation process.
 The use of noise barriers is being evaluated during the Preliminary Engineering and Environmental Evaluation phase.
 Additional public meetings and special process meetings will be held as the project progresses to discuss the possible use of noise barriers.
 For the Airport Road Project Area (Section AIR), it is anticipated that the project team will conduct a meeting regarding noise walls in the summer of 2025.
+The Noise Report, finalized by the project team in October 2024, can be reviewed here.

 RIGHT-OF-WAY INFORMATION